transferzero/transferzero-sdk-dotnet/docs/RecipientsApi.md

 <a name="deleterecipient"></a>
 # **DeleteRecipient**
-> RecipientResponse DeleteRecipient (Guid recipientID)
+> RecipientResponse DeleteRecipient (Guid? recipientID)

 Cancelling a recipient